hl7au/au-fhir-base/pages/_includes/au-relatedperson-intro.md

-**AU Base relatedPerson Profile**
+**AU Base RelatedPerson Profile**

-This profile defines a relatedPerson administration details structure that includes core localisation concepts.
+This profile defines a RelatedPerson administration details structure that includes core localisation concepts.

 #### Identifiers
 These definitions represent common data held in the RelatedPerson.identifier element.